Hemry81/GTASA-Remix/README.md

 - **MoonAdditions** : Download MoonAdditions from GitHub.
 Copy the MoonAdditions.dll file to your MoonLoader/lib folder: [MoonAdditions](https://github.com/THE-FYP/MoonAdditions).
 - **SARemix_Sun** : download the "SARemix_Sun.lua" and "SARemix_Real_Sun.dat" files from the moonloader folder.
 Then copy it into the "game folder\MoonLoader" folder.

+**Features and update** :
+- Fixed interior lighting issue where there was no sun/moon light
+- Resolved the problem of "hidden" shadows appearing at noon time
+- real-time editing of the sun/moon position by pressing the hotkey "F3".

   (If you previously installed my sun mod CLEO script, delete it to avoid conflicts.)

 # Health Bar Mod Requirements